ykakarap/kubecon-na-22-capi-lab/self-hosted.md

 These steps will be similar to how we created `docker-cluster-one`.

-Create the cluster
+Create the cluster:

 ```bash
 kubectl apply -f yamls/clusters/docker-cluster-self-hosted.yaml
 ```

-Retrieve the cluster's kubeconfig (you might have to retry the command after the cluster is provisioned)
+Retrieve the cluster's kubeconfig: (you might have to retry the command after the cluster is provisioned)

 ```bash
 kind get kubeconfig --name docker-cluster-self-hosted > self-hosted.kubeconfig